Business – Accounting Business Administration – Accounting

 - ACCT2003 Corporate Financial Management 1

-In this introductory course students will develop the financial skills and logical thought processes necessary to understand and discuss the global financial environment and how it impacts our daily lives.
-In addition, students will learn to interpret and analyze financial statements using ratios; assess a corporation’s financial leverage and capital structure; evaluate dividend policy; determine working capital requirements; calculate cash and inventory requirements; and develop long-term financing plans.
+In this introductory course, you will develop the financial skills and logical thought processes necessary to understand and discuss the global financial environment and how it impacts our daily lives.
+In addition, you will learn to interpret and analyze financial statements using ratios; assess a corporation’s financial leverage and capital structure; evaluate dividend policy; determine working capital requirements; calculate cash and inventory requirements; and develop long-term financing plans.

 Prerequisite: MATH 1033

 This course introduces the concept of cost accounting for business decision making, focusing on the internal users and uses of numerical information.
-The course explores the terminology and purpose of a variety of management accounting tools including fixed and variable costs, cost-volume-profit relationships, contribution margin, job and process costing and flexible budgets.
-Students will learn to identify costs based on their behaviour and to accumulate product costs for management use.
+The course explores the terminology and purpose of a variety of management accounting tools, including fixed and variable costs, cost-volume-profit relationships, contribution margin, job and process costing and flexible budgets.
+You will learn to identify costs based on their behaviour and to accumulate product costs for management use.
+Prerequisite: ACCT 1000

 - GNED General Education Elective